Christos Konstantinidis (anarchist): Biography

-With his comrades, he also tagged the university with slogans such as "Down with the State!", "Patriots are assholes!", and "Down with wage labor!"
+With his companions, he also tagged the university with slogans such as "Down with the State!", "Patriots are assholes!", and "Down with wage labor!"
 The group's banner, which read "Down with the State!
 Down with Capital!
 Down with Authority!" occupied the entrance of the Athens Polytechnic during the first days of the occupation, until communist militants removed it and the tanks of the dictatorship forcibly entered the university grounds.
 He then went into hiding, as he was actively sought by the police, but was arrested after three months on the run.
 He was then imprisoned without charges for ten days.

 Konstantinidis opposed attempts to politically use the movement, particularly by the Communist Party of Greece (KKE).
 After the fall of the junta and the progression of the Metapolitefsi, that is to say, the transition of Greece to a liberal democracy, he was arrested again.
 He was arrested and then acquitted for allegedly attacking the police outside the courthouse where Rolf Pohle, a member of the Red Army Faction (RAF), was having his extradition to Germany granted by the Greek state.
 He was also arrested in 1977 on other charges, along with six other people who were found and beaten by the police at his home, but Konstantinidis was once again acquitted.

 In 1975, he also published and translated anti-communist anarchist literature, such as Listen, Marxist! by Murray Bookchin.
 Later, the publisher took on the responsibility of publishing the Greek anarchist newspaper Pezodromio with Balis.
 Konstantinidis later managed the anarchist bookstore The Black Rose (Μαύρο Ρόδο).